latest planet(s) updated or added: 23 September 2024

 These are just two examples, but these people really got under our skin with their constant budgeting.

 We were so busy fighting our individual inadequacies that we had no time to raise weapons against each other.
-When some of us woke up and began to explore what we were doing to ourselves, they discovered that we had been at war with ourselves for generations and in pretty much every aspect of life: our bodies exhausted from constant improvements, our minds degenerated from lack of use, thanks to AI, our souls chained and scared thanks to our high morals on one side and the toxicity of our social media platforms, our health weak due to ultra-processed food, lack of fresh water and polluted air, our frustrations showing in our fantasies to destroy, and in our inability to connect with each other.
+When some of us woke up and began to explore what we were doing to ourselves, they discovered that we had been at war with ourselves for generations and in pretty much every aspect of life: our bodies exhausted from constant improvements, our minds degenerated from lack of use, thanks to AI, our souls chained and scared thanks to our high morals on one side and the toxicity of our social media platforms on the other, our health weak due to ultra-processed foods, lack of fresh water and polluted air, our frustrations showing in our fantasies to destroy, and in our inability to connect with each other.

 Co-writers welcome.
 This might become a collection within the collection where several planets contribute, each picking one of the war-against-ourselves issues, such as AI, diets, plastic surgery, competition, overwork, overproduction, fossil fuels, social media, processed food …